- This process may vary from department to department. Please consult with your department directly. This page reflects a general workflow.

-- For dates of the ADVANCE REGISTRATION PERIOD see the ACADEMIC CALENDAR.
+- For dates of the Advance Registration Period see the ACADEMIC CALENDAR.

-Also, keep in mind that there is no “priority” assigned to your requests based on when you enter them.
+Keep in mind that there is no “priority” assigned to your requests based on when you enter them.
 All students’ requests are stored and batch processed in random order after the Advance Registration period ends.